BadIdeaFactory/corporate/documents/operating.md

 want to update their project's application file after it has been approved.

-- **Updating projects:** GitHub (no $$, needs Beastmaster Approval) or Plotting Session (needs Strong Consensus).
-Note: any change that will require additional BIFFUD resources cannot be approved by the Beastmaster; it requires Strong Consensus during a Plotting Session.
+- **Updating projects:** GitHub (with no money changes; needs Beastmaster Approval) or Plotting Session (needs Strong Consensus).
+Any change that will require additional BIFFUD resources cannot be approved by the Beastmaster; it requires Strong Consensus during a Plotting Session.

 - **Removing projects:** Plotting Session (needs Strong Consensus).
 If a project has been voted for removal from BIFFUD, the project must be removed from BIFFUD servers and team repository.
 The transfer plan and timeline should be specified as part of the vote.
-If it is not, assume that the timeline is a month and the intent is to transfer related code and data to project owners.
+If it is not, the timeline is a month and the intent is to transfer related code and data to project owners.

 - **Adding Corporate Overlords:** Plotting Session (needs Strong Consensus).